 Slow-paced and deep-breathing exercises have been widely studied for their relaxing effects on the body’s stress response system.
 There are several types of deep-breathing exercises you can perform, but one of the easiest and most common is just called “deep breathing” (or “diaphragmatic breathing”).
 HPRC has a video on Breathing Exercises for Optimized Performance that introduces three breathing strategies for human performance optimization: “Deep Breathing,” “Alternate Nostril Breathing,” and “Fast-Paced Breathing.”
 A longer version is available for you to practice along with the instructor, or you can download a Performance Strategies transcript that takes you through these breathing exercises step-by-step to achieve relaxation.

-For more ideas on relaxation strategies, check out the Stress Control resources in HPRC’s Mind Tactics domain.
+For more ideas on relaxation strategies, check out the Stress Management resources in HPRC’s Mind Body domain.